 - Embrace that you are now financially independent.
 Yes, you may receive child support and/or alimony.
-And if you think that you are legitimately entitled to that money you should accept it guilt-free.
 But remember this: That money could go away any time.
 He could lose is job, skip town, become disabled or pass away at any moment.
 You cannot control that.
 But you can control how much you earn.
 And you can earn far more than a judge may order you be paid.
 Plus: It is critical to your ability to move on emotionally in this phase of life if you are not connected to your ex and your former life through bi-weekly payments.
 It is your respons

 - Get a grip on how much you you’re spending.
 I’m a big fan of Mint.com, a free online tool where you plug in all your bank, credit card, brokerage and mortgage accounts to get a snapshot of all your finances.

 - Get a grip on how much is coming in.
 Mint will help, but I recommend a visit to your accountant – your tax situation will be very different when compared to when you were married.

 - Check on your credit score for free at AnnualCreditReport.com.
 I go into the reasons why in my post here .

 - Set some short- and long-term goals financial goals.
 Short-term might be to pay off a credit card bill, build an emergency savings account, or make more than you spend.
 Long-term include buying a home, saving for your kids’ college, or investing for retirement.

 - Set quality of life goals.
 There is no point in paying off a credit card bill if it means you work so much that you never see your kids or have time to exercise.
 Consider free time, quality time, the health and wellbeing of your family.
 Think about how your money and life can work together.

 - Decide to make more money.
 Take a mentor out for lunch to learn about opportunities in your profession.
 Research going back to school.
 Consider starting your own business.
 Talk to your boss about telecommuting and other life-balance arrangements.